-The International Merchandise Trade Statistics Section (IMTSS) of the United Nations Statistics Division (UNSD), Department of Economic and Social Affairs produces analytical trade tables containing trade values and indices for countries (areas) and regions.
-These tables are published in the United Nations Monthly Bulletin of Statistics.
-These tables are provided here in order to give easy and immediate access to this data in their original table format.
-The latest tables become available and are posted in the last week of every month.
+The International Merchandise Trade Statistics Section (IMTSS) of the United Nations Statistics Division (UNSD), Department of Economic and Social Affairs produces analytical merchandise trade tables containing trade values and indices for countries (areas) and regions.
+These tables are published in the United Nations Monthly Bulletin of Statistics (MBS).
+Data on this page are provided through UN Comtrade Public API in order to give easy and immediate access to all available data series in CSV.
+The data are continuously updated based on advance release calendar.
+The archived MBS trade tables in original format (PDF) are available from MBS in Prints.

 The Annual Totals Table (ATT) of the International Merchandise Trade Statistics Section (IMTSS) of the United Nations Statistics Division (UNSD) provides annual totals of imports and exports for all countries beginning with the year 2000 for which such data are available for publication.